The Global Basketball

 The absolute pinnacle of professional basketball.
 Every player here is among the best in the world.
 The NBA and EuroLeague are in a class of their own.

 The elite of European domestic basketball and continental competition.
-Only four leagues sit here.
+The best domestic leagues plus EuroCup and BCL.
 Players competing at this level are elite professionals.

 ACB Spain is the best domestic league in Europe.
 EuroCup and BCL are continental club competitions.
-BSL Turkey is the highest-paid league in Europe.
+BSL Turkey is the highest-paid league outside the NBA.

 The Methodology